dennisschroeder/thoughts-on/Complexity_in_Software_engineering.md

 - Behavior
 - Structure

-Since behavior has no impact on the structure of a software system, for the structure it is quite the opposite.
+Behavior has no impact on the structure of a software system, but the structure does have an impact on the behavior.

 Software was invented to be “soft”, as its name already tells us.
 It was intended to be a way to easily change the behavior of machines.
 If we’d wanted the behavior of machines to be hard to change, we would have called it hardware.